Platformatory/platformatory.github.io/_events/2024-07-bengaluru-streams-july.md

 - {:.speaker-name} Shruti Mantri <br> <span class="speaker-description">Software Engineer at Moveworks.
 Shruti is passionate about Data Engineering.
 She has contributed to multiple open source data engineering technologies, has Udemy courses related to Data Engineering, and has been a mentor to many who wants to excel in this domain.</span>
 - {:.speaker-name} Shivji Jha <br> <span class="speaker-description">Staff Engineer at Nutanix.
 Shiv is a distributed systems enthusiast, open source lover with deep expertise in OLTP, OLAP and streaming systems and usage patterns.
 Very active in the community, Shiv is  a contributor to multiple open source projects and a regular speaker with more than 25 talks at meetups and conferences</span>
 - {:.speaker-name} Anuraj Jain <br> <span class="speaker-description">I am a software engineer at ShareChat, working for projects involving streaming data technologies - Kafka, Flink, Clickhouse etc. I have worked on evolving the ShareChat's event steaming architecture with Kafka protocol, migrated the entire org onto Kafka protocol, done a lot of research & firefighting with issues/challenges with scale and use-cases at ShareChat with Kafka/Redpanda.</span>
+- {:.speaker-name} Shivam Yadav <br> <span class="speaker-description">Shivam Yadav is a software engineer in the Livestream team at Sharechat.
+He has experience working with Kafka, Kafka Streams, and Redpanda, with a focus on message queues, stream processing, and ETL pipelines.
+Currently, he is working with Redpanda, Benthos and stream processing at scale.</span>
+- {:.speaker-name} Shubham Dhal <br> <span class="speaker-description">"Shubham Dhal is a software engineer in Sharechat working in Livestream team.
+Earlier he was a part of Platform team, focussing on stream processing and realtime communication.
+His interests lie in realtime data and he has a hidden agenda to move everything he can get his hands on to streaming.
+Before Sharechat he was an equity derivatives quant at JP Morgan.
+Shubham has done his bachelor's in engineering from Indian Institute of Technology, Kharagpur"</span>
+- {:.speaker-name} Pavan Keshavamurthy <br> <span class="speaker-description">CTO & Co-founder @ Platformatory.io</span>
+- {:.speaker-name} Avinash Upadhyaya <br> <span class="speaker-description">Platform Engineer at Platformatory.io</span>